Kouyang07/Java-Math-Utilities/README.md

 Trig - COS = Calculates the cosine of a given number

+Trig - PT = Calculates the hypotenuse using the pythagorean theorem

 Misc - PS = Check if the number is a perfect square

 Misc - PI = List the numbers of PI